rogerwinkler/railroad21/README.md

 - Simple images and graphics to represent locomotives, wagons, tracks and symbols.
 Quick and dirty approach.
 - The game will provide simple, standard layouts (only few).
 - One (none) or only a few game levels.
-- Control only through traffic lights (stop & go).
+- Control through traffic lights (stop & go) and track switches.
 - Limited to two trains with two different speeds and two different lengths.

 ### Release 1.1

 - Add more game levels, more layouts, more complex layouts.
-- Track switches are introduced to steer the trains.
 - Allow more trains.

 ### Release 1.2